blakeaw/GAlibrate/README.md

 ```
 which defines an object that can be used setup and run a continuous genetic algorithm-based optimization (i.e., a maximization) of a user-defined fitness function over the search space of a given set of (model) parameters.

+#### multiprocessing-based parallelism
+The multiprocessing-based parallelism (single node) can be invoked by passing the keyword argument `nprocs` with a value greater than one when calling the `GAO.run` function; for example, `gao.run(nprocs=2)` will use two processes.

+Parallelism is used when evaluating the fitness function across the population (whole population during initialization and half the population during subsequent generations).
+You can expect the most parallel speedup when the fitness function is expensive to evaluate, such as when evaluating a PySB model.
+You may also get speedup when the population is very large, depending on how expensive the fitness function is to evaluate.
+Note however, that if the fitness function is fast to evaluate then the parallel overhead may actually slow down the run.

+#### PySB models

 Additionally, **GAlibrate** has a `pysb_utils` sub-package that provides the
 `galibrate_it` module, which defines the GaoIt and GAlibrateIt classes (importable from the pysb_utils package level),
 ```python